China's Xi faces threat from public anger over 'zero COVID'

 SHANGHAI (AP) — Barely a month after granting himself new powers as China’s potential leader for life, Xi Jinping is facing a wave of public anger of the kind not seen for decades, sparked by his “zero COVID” strategy that will soon enter its fourth year.

 Demonstrators poured into the streets over the weekend in cities including Shanghai and Beijing, criticizing the policy, confronting police — and even calling for Xi to step down.
-Students at some universities also protested.
+On Monday, demonstrators gathered in the semi-autonomous southern city of Hong Kong, where the pro-democracy movement was all but snuffed out by a harsh crackdown following monthslong demonstrations that began in 2019.

+Students at the Chinese University of Hong Kong chanted “Freedom!
+Freedom!” in their native Cantonese, as well as “We don’t want revolution, we want reform!” in the Mandarin spoken in mainland China.
+Floral tributes were laid in the Central district that had been the epicenter of previous protests.

 Most protesters focused their anger on restrictions that can confine families to their homes for months and have been criticized as neither scientific nor effective.
 Some complained the system is failing to respond to their needs.